Magneuris Sierra

-Magneuris Sierra (born April 7, 1996) is a Dominican professional baseball outfielder in the Atlanta Braves organization.
+Magneuris Sierra (born April 7, 1996) is a Dominican professional baseball outfielder for the Acereros de Monclova of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Miami Marlins and Los Angeles Angels.
 The Cardinals signed him as an international free agent in 2012 and he made his major league debut on May 7, 2017.
 In 2014, he was the Cardinals Minor League Player of the Year after batting .386 with a .939 on-base plus slugging percentage (OPS).

 Career

 St. Louis Cardinals

 Sierra signed with the St. Louis Cardinals as an international free agent in 2012.
 He made his professional debut in 2013 with the Dominican Summer League Cardinals.
 In 2014, he played for the Gulf Coast Cardinals and was named the Cardinals Minor League Player of the Year after hitting .386 with two home runs and a .939 OPS.
 Prior to the 2016 season, Baseball America ranked him as the sixth-best prospect in the Cardinals' system.
-He spent the 2016 season with the Peoria Chiefs of the Class A Midwest League, where he hit .307 with three home runs, 60 runs batted in (RBIs) and 31 stolen bases.
-The Cardinals added him to their 40-man roster after the season to protect him from being chosen in the Rule 5 Draft.
+He spent the 2016 season with the Peoria Chiefs of the Single–A Midwest League, where he hit .307 with three home runs, 60 runs batted in (RBI) and 31 stolen bases.
+On November 19, 2016, the Cardinals added Sierra to their 40-man roster to protect him from being chosen in the Rule 5 draft.

-Sierra started the 2017 season with the Palm Beach Cardinals of the Class A-Advanced Florida State League.
+Sierra started the 2017 season with the Palm Beach Cardinals of the High–A Florida State League.
 Because of injuries to José Martínez, Stephen Piscotty, and Dexter Fowler, the Cardinals called Sierra up to the majors on May 7, 2017, and started him in center field the same day in a 6−4 extra innings victory versus the Atlanta Braves.
 His first major league hit was a single in the sixth inning of his debut versus starting pitcher R. A. Dickey.
-After hitting safely in each of his seven games played (11-for-30), batting .367/.406/.367 .773 OPS with eight runs scored, the Cardinals optioned Sierra to the Springfield Cardinals of the Class AA Texas League.
+After hitting safely in each of his seven games played (11-for-30), batting .367/.406/.367 with a .773 OPS and eight runs scored, the Cardinals optioned Sierra to the Springfield Cardinals of the Double–A Texas League.
 After his July 15 recall, he became the first Cardinals' player to hit safely in all of his first nine games (July 16).